 Cemetery Scribes (formerly Genpals): Two of our list members-Gaby Laws and Angela Shire have a fabulous resource in this website which contains a plethora of information.
 It's a MUST for everyone!

 Greater Manchester Cemeteries: Crumpsall Cemetery (Manchester Great & New Synagogue Burial Board) Tel: 0161 740 3717 / 0161 792 8399 or email them.
 They will tell you how to get information from the burial register.
-Other Manchester Cemeteries can be found at this link.
+Manchester Cemeteries, including Jewish burials in municipal cemeteries, can be searched here.
+Additionally, Manchester and District Council of Synagogues have a searchable database.
 Manchester Central Library (see below) holds some burial book invoices, permits for tombstones and reserved graves books.
 See this link.
-Rainsough (on the Salford/Bury border) has been renovated and there is a general renovation project which is on-going to improve cemeteries in the area.

 Web-links for grave site searching: